 The works presented in this chapter engage in a dialogue between the Mother Land and motherhood.

-Much of the works are associated with nourishment such as baby powder milk, honey, and olives and they resemble womb-like interiors (beehives, barrels and boxes).
+Much of the works created in the 90’s are associated with nourishment such as baby powder milk, honey, and olives and they resemble womb-like interiors (beehives, barrels and boxes).
 The red color is intrinsic to many of the pieces, a color chosen in 1994 to lightened the beehives, probably since it is the color of blood and that of passion, a duality also reflected in the bees whom in ancient times were connected to the birth and death of the soul and yet symbolized as well the motherliness of earth.

-Works with olives belongs to this chapter too, as the symbol of a nurturing and bountiful yet ambiguous motherland.
+The works with olives belongs to this chapter too, as the symbol of a nurturing and bountiful yet ambiguous motherland.
 Olive trees being deep-rooted in the surrounding landscape and its fruit a genuine element in culinary habits, the olive branch is also an abstract symbol of peace and yet in time of conflicts, trees are uprooted and their harvest often violently hindered.